- Hours of Operation

 For the most updated hours of operation, please visit our events calendar to confirm open and close times for the event you wish to attend.

-Finding the Observatory / Directions
+- Finding the Frosty Drew campus / Directions

-Visiting on Closed Nights
+- Visiting on Closed Nights

-Frosty Drew Observatory and Science Center hosts numerous public events throughout the year, which are listed on our events calendar.
+- Frosty Drew Observatory and Science Center hosts numerous public events throughout the year, which are listed on our events calendar.
 On other nights, Frosty Drew Astronomers are on site working.
 On these nights our facilities and campus are CLOSED.
 If choosing to visit on a closed night, access is granted at the discretion of the astronomers who are working, and will require strict adherence to the following expectations:

 Daytime Driving Lights Only: